gymrek-lab/gymreklab.github.io/doc/Food.rst

 Reimbursement
 -------------
 Email Dorit with a PDF of your receipt as well as a list of each person who ate pizza and their titles (ex: "Graduate Student", "Professor", "Postdoc", etc).
 CC Melissa or whoever paid.
 In the body of your email, mention the total cost and explain who should be reimbursed.

+It's best to remove any personal information from PDF receipts before you submit them for reimbursement.
+Before printing your email receipt as a PDF, you should feel free to delete any information like your phone number or email address.
+You can use the `Inspect Element <https://devtoolstips.org/tips/en/remove-annoying-overlays>`_ trick to do this.